 A space mission that left Earth in 1972 crashlands on an alien planet.
 Due to Einsteinian relativity, it is now the year 3978.
 The three surviving crew led by Captain George Taylor trek across a desert.
 They come to a civilisation only to discover that on this planet humans are dumb and the culture is ruled by talking apes that regard humans as mere animals.
 Taylor is captured and taken to the Behavioural Science laboratory of the chimpanzee scientists Cornelius and Zira.
 He becomes a cause celebre when it is discovered that he can talk.
 However, Taylor’s existence becomes a threat to the Minister of Science Dr Zaius who wants evidence of his existence eliminated to protect ape society.

 This is the film that started off the money-spinning series.
 Planet of the Apes was one of the biggest science-fiction successes in the period before Star Wars (1977) and the era of the science-fiction blockbuster.
-It produced a then unprecedented four sequels and two tv series spinoffs (see below), even a popular Marvel comic-book.
+It produced a then unprecedented four sequels, two tv series spinoffs, a remake and a reboot series of films (see below), even a popular Marvel comic-book.

 Planet of the Apes was an adaptation of an up until then not-so-well-known novel Monkey Planet (1963) by French writer Pierre Boulle, who was best known for the book that became the basis of The Bridge Over the River Kwai (1957).
 As has been snidely noted in regard to both River Kwai and Planet of the Apes, Pierre Boulle’s books tend to make better films than they read as novels.
 Monkey Planet tells the same story as Planet of the Apes but in a heavy-handed and polemic way.
 Planet of the Apes may be a rare case of the film adaptation having fine-tuned and refined the themes of the book.